 Before We Begin

 It is important to note that you should have a basic understanding of the programming language you are utilizing.
 Understanding variables, arrays, loops, and preferably more ‘advanced’ knowledge of concepts such as asynchronous programming, methods, objects, etc. is always beneficial.
+Here’s a list of beginner languages that are easy to learn.

 The General Concept of Building Software